asinthelol/fate-item-locator/README.md

 # Fate Item Locator
-### A website built with React, Django, Next.js, Typescript, and Sass.
+## A website built with React, .NET, Next.js, Typescript, and Sass.

 ## How To Use
 **To run, follow these steps**